open-formulieren/open-forms/docs/installation/upgrade-400.rst

 * ``--utrecht-paragraph-line-height: 1.5;`` for the spacing between text lines
 * ``--utrecht-button-group-inline-gap: 20px;``

-We do not provide defaults/fallbacks for these design tokens, as they are considered too invasive.

 Cookie notice
 -------------

-.. todo:: Check if we can provide a shim for this.

 The cookie notice/banner has been slightly revised.
 The styling that causes the banner to only take up part of the viewport width is now scoped to the Open Formulieren theme,